AmanVerma2307/DFCANet/README.md

 conda install -c kgs/main tensorflow=2.6.0=gpu_py39he88c5ba_0
 ```

+## Trained models
+We will release the trained models soon.

 ## Citing this repository
 If you find this code useful in your research, please consider citing us: